Become an Authority on Nutrition

-Full-time students can complete their master’s degree in Nutrition and Dietetics in as few as three semesters, while part-time students can complete at their own pace.
+Full-time students may complete the program in as few as three semesters, while part-time students may complete the program at their own pace.
+Additional prerequisite courses may apply.

 Course Objectives